Hips :: Knees :: Shoulder :: Elbow :: Back & Spine

 Follow-up outpatient visits are necessary to monitor progress by X-ray and physical examination.
 The first follow-up visit is usually scheduled about 6 weeks after surgery and the second at 12 weeks.

-At 8 weeks after the surgery the patient is allowed to be full weight bearing and work toward discontinuing use of the crutches.
+At 8 weeks after the surgery the patient is allowed to progress to full weight bearing and work toward discontinuing use of the crutches.
 Muscle strengthening exercises often with the help of a physical therapist are also started.
 Progress in walking depends on return of muscle strength.
 The majority of patients are walking without support by 3 months after the surgery Subsequent follow-up visits are at 6 months, I year and 2 years after surgery and then at 2 year intervals.
 Screws are usually removed after 6 to 8 months as a small day only procedure with minimal discomfort.

 Osteotomy should not be thought of as an inferior second choice to total hip replacement that the young patient with early arthritis must undergo because he or she is too young for total hip replacement.
 The results after PAO, which preserves the patient's own hip, justify its use and the long term results can be better than what the patient could have obtained from a hip replacement.
 The patient's own hip is a living tissue with self-maintenance capabilities, whereas deterioration with time is inevitable for an artificial part.
-The sensory capabilities of the joint are preserved and the patient can continue to remain as active as symptoms or their lack of permits.
-The patient with a total hip replacement, however, always must be cautioned and restricted from vigorous activity.

 Appropriately selected patients have an 85% chance of a successful operation and pain free hip 20 years after the surgery.